Annual Report 2013

 (1) Discontinuation of Clearing Balance Program

-Effective July 2012, the Board discontinued the contractual clearing balance program in connection with its simplification of reserve requirements.
-Clearing balances were a primary component of the pro forma balance sheet used to compute the imputed costs in the private sector adjustment factor (PSAF).
-The elimination of clearing balances reduced the size of the pro forma balance sheet substantially as well as the associated imputed expenses and investment income.
+Effective July 11, 2012, the Board discontinued the contractual clearing balance program in connection with its simplification of reserve requirements.
+Clearing balances were a primary component of the pro forma balance sheet used to compute the imputed costs in the PSAF.
+As a result of the Board discontinuing the clearing balance program, Reserve Bank priced services no longer impute related expenses or investment income.

 (2) Short-Term Assets